vikasprashar99/chat-app/README.md

 - "What do you know about me?"
 - "Describe me"

-The app fetches all your previous messages from the database and uses Gemini to analyze your communication style, interests, and personality traits.
+The app fetches your previous messages from the current chat and uses Groq (Llama 3.1) to analyze your communication style, interests, and personality traits.

 ## API Endpoints